LPD-EPFL/Garfield/tensorflow_impl/README.md

 ##### Cluster declaration:

-This part needs to be the same for all config file in the cluster.
+This part needs to be the same for all config files in the cluster.

 ```
 "cluster": {